isralduke/thatbook/34-nahum.md

 > her slave girls moan like doves while they beat their breasts.
 > <a name="2:8">2:8</a> Nineveh was like a pool of water throughout her days,
 > but now her people are running away;
 > she cries out: “Stop!
-Stop!”—
+Stop!” —
 > but no one turns back.
 > <a name="2:9">2:9</a> Her conquerors cry out:
 > “Plunder the silver!
 Plunder the gold!”